JavaScript Required

 • "vncviewer localhost:5950"

-We can write the IP of that particular cloud server instead of Local host.
+We can write the IP of that particular cloud hosting server instead of Local host.

 VNC server step